 Welcome to England's North East

-If you live in the region you'll enjoy finding out more about the place in which you live, if you don't then hopefully you'll nurture a desire to come along.
+If you don't live here then hopefully you'll nurture a desire to come along and visit.
 Go on, give it a go its well worth it.
 There are lots of wonderful places to see, so come along, enjoy the journey and be inspired.
 If you want to learn the language before you come try out our popular Geordie Dictionary, you will find it here.